Surprising Remote Work Burnout Statistics in 2024

 Remote work burnout

-In the post-coronavirus era, record numbers of employees are working from home.
-In fact, there are now compared to 2020.
-However, the impact of COVID-19 on remote work burnout has been staggering.
+Today a record numbers of employees are working from home.
+In fact, there are now three times more remote jobs compared to 2020.
+However, these numbers have been staggering.

 • 69% of remote employees report increased burnout from digital communication tools.